Harry Tincknell is a British racing driver who achieved the greatest success in the sports car racing.

 In the World Championship, Tincknell's co-drivers in the #67 Ford GT were Andy Priaulx (all races) and Pipo Derani (three races).
 He won the season-opening race at Silverstone and the penultimate race at Shanghai.
 At Le Mans, they were second in the class, behind Aston Martin.
 At the end of the season, Harry was third in GT drivers' standings.

-Double programme with Ford and Mazda in 2018
+Double programme with Ford and Mazda

 In 2018, Tincknell stayed with Ford in the World Endurance Championship but change a team in the IMSA SportsCar Championship, joining Mazda Team Joest to drive the #55 Mazda RT24-P prototype.
 He participated in eight IMSA races, scoring no wins or podiums.